WRT-Dawidolowid/Lightbulb/README.md

 | Windows           |      | Supported |
 | Linux             | Expected     | Not supported |
 | Mac OS            | Not expected | Not supported |

+> Credits to:
+> Fufuuuuu for Graphical Support